 Does Bojun Education Have A Good ROCE?

 It is important to remember that ROCE shows past performance, and is not necessarily predictive.
-ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
 ROCE is only a point-in-time measure.
-If Bojun Education is cyclical, it could make sense to check out this free graph of past earnings, revenue and cash flow.
+How cyclical is Bojun Education?
+You can see for yourself by looking at this free graph of past earnings, revenue and cash flow.

-Bojun Education has total assets of CN¥1.4b and current liabilities of CN¥495m.
+Bojun Education has total assets of CN¥1.7b and current liabilities of CN¥626m.
 Therefore its current liabilities are equivalent to approximately 36% of its total assets.
 In light of sufficient current liabilities to noticeably boost the ROCE, Bojun Education's ROCE is concerning.